Do Generalized-Gamma Scale Mixtures of Normals Fit Large Image Datasets?: Results

 The plot in the second column at the top indicates that the quality of the best fit point is related to its location.
 The points that are classified as failures (both interesting and trivial) tend to lie on the border of the search grid or below the $\eta = -1$ line.
 Because the prior distribution has infinite density at $x=0$ when $\eta \leq -1$, the numerical CDF is highly sensitive to small parameter changes in this region.
 Similarly, the large or sometimes infinite variances of the low $r$ cases $(r<0.1)$ also make numerical calculation challenging.
 In these regions, the instability in computing the CDF can lead to worse fits.
 The passing cases (both statistically and practically) are distributed across the interior of the remaining search region, indicating that we usually find good quality fits where we can reliably compute CDFs.

-The point plots in the first two columns of Figure \ref{fig: aggregate point and region examples} do not provide enough evidence to make sharper claims about the best-fit regions as they relate to changes in coefficient group, representation, or dataset.
+The point plots in the first two columns of Figure \ref{fig:aggregate point and region examples} do not provide enough evidence to make sharper claims about the best-fit regions as they relate to changes in coefficient group, representation, or dataset.
 Point estimates are highly sensitive to the specific KS statistics and tell an incomplete story.
 In practice, there is a neighborhood of parameters that produces similar fits.
-We define the set of $r, \eta$ that eitherproduce KS statistics that lie below the 0.05 p-value threshold, or lie below our practical pass KS statistic threshold of 0.01 to be the \textit{region of best fit}.
-The third column of Figure \ref{fig: aggregate point and region examples} shows two representative examples.
+We define the set of $r, \eta$ that either produce KS statistics that lie below the 0.05 p-value threshold, or lie below our practical pass KS statistic threshold of 0.01 to be the \textit{region of best fit}.
+The third column of Figure \ref{fig:aggregate point and region examples} shows two representative examples.
 These regions appear convex in $r$,$\frac{1}{\beta}$ space, with approximately linear boundaries, so they can be represented in $\log{r}$, $\log{\beta}$ space after a simple transformation.
 These regions summarize the range of acceptable parameter choices for each coefficient group.

 The breadth of these regions is explained by the near unidentifiability of $r,\eta$ under exchanges of the scale parameter $\vartheta$.
-As discussed in Section \ref{section: prior model}, changes in $\vartheta$ can account for changes in $r$, $\eta$ without making large changes to the distribution (see Figures \ref{fig: scale similarity} and \ref{fig: fit kurtosis variance}).
+As discussed in Section \ref{section:prior model}, changes in $\vartheta$ can account for changes in $r$, $\eta$ without making large changes to the distribution (see Figures \ref{fig:scale similarity} and \ref{fig:fit kurtosis variance}).
 The region plots show a projected version of the 3D region in $r$, $\beta$ space for the best-fit distributions.
 If these ranges intersect the $\ell_p$-Equivalent Region ($\ell_pER$), then an $\ell_p$ style prior could be adopted instead of the generalized-gamma scale mixture of normals.

-The two examples shown in the rightmost column of Figure \ref{fig: aggregate point and region examples} highlight the wide variation in identifiability observed.
-In the first case, $r$ and $\eta$ are poorly identified.
-In the second, they are precisley specified.
+The two examples shown in the rightmost column of Figure \ref{fig:aggregate point and region examples} highlight the wide variation in identifiability observed.
+In the first, $r$ and $\eta$ are poorly identified.
+In the second, they are precisely specified.